tjcdev/ml-cheatsheets/DEEP_LEARNING.md

 ### Generative Adversarial Network

-- GAN is able to create new examples after learning through the real data.
+GAN is able to create new examples after learning through the real data.
 It is consist of two models competing against each other in a zero-sum game framework.

 - In the original GAN paper, GAN was proposed to generate meaningful images after learning from real photos.

 It comprises two independent models: the Generator and the Discriminator.
-The generator produces fake images and sends the output to the discriminator model.
-The discriminator works like a judge, as it is optimized for identifying the real photos from the fake ones.
-The generator model is trying hard to cheat the discriminator while the judge is trying hard not to be cheated.
-This interesting zero-sum game between these two models motivates both to develop their designed skills and improve their functionalities.
-Eventually, we take the generator model for producing new images.
+- The generator produces fake images and sends the output to the discriminator model.
+It is trying to learn to "cheat" the discriminator.
+- The discriminator works like a judge, as it is optimized for identifying the real photos from the fake ones.

 ### Self-Organizing Maps